 The International Human Rights Law in Argentina program is on track to becoming one of our popular programs taking from the feedback of the first group of participants.
 Grab the opportunity to embark on this once in a lifetime opportunity in Argentina before you’ll find it hard to secure a spot on this program.

-The programs aims to provide you with the knowledge and tools necessary to enable a critical analysis of complex problems such as judicial independence, transnational justice, military dictatorship and amnesty laws in Argentina.
+The program aims to provide you with the knowledge and tools necessary to enable a critical analysis of complex problems such as judicial independence, transnational justice, military dictatorship and amnesty laws in Argentina.

 The program will give you an understanding of the history of Human Rights abuse in Argentina over the last 40 years.
 The classes will provide you with an overview of the key international actors involved, as well as the international conventions and resolutions currently in place.
 The program will also look at what barriers to freedom of expression Argentina has faced overtime.
 It will cover topics such as police abuse, specifically use of excessive force, and prison conditions.